 Zeus defeated Typhon and trapped it under Mt.
 Aetna.
-It was the most deadly monster of Greek mythology, the last son of Gaia by Tartarus, the lower half of whose body consisted of gigantic viper coils covered with wings.
+It was Greek mythology’s most deadly monster, the last son of Gaia by Tartarus, the lower half of whose body consisted of gigantic viper coils covered with wings.

-For once-arboreal primates like our pre-human predecessors, the most nightmarish primeval monster would be some combination of snake and bird of prey.
+For once-arboreal primates like our pre-human ancestors, the most nightmarish primeval monster would have been some combination of snake and bird of prey.

 The serpent Vritra had swallowed all the cosmic waters and coiled itself around a mountain.
 The god Indra killed it with a thunderbolt and thus released the yearly monsoon upon the land parched by its drinking.

-In ancient Egypt, the uraeus (from the Greek for cobra, an emblem thereof) was a headdress worn by gods and kings to represent supreme power.
+In ancient Egypt, the uraeus (from the Greek term for cobra or an emblem thereof) was a headdress worn by gods and kings to represent supreme power.
 The uroboros, a snake swallowing its tail, is a Jungian symbol adopted by many cultures to represent infinity.
-African equivalents include Oshunmare and Aidophedo; there are some more among South American jungle natives.
+African equivalents include Oshunmare and Aidophedo; South American jungle natives have more of them.
 Hindu folk myths include the serpent Adisesha, which called itself into being.

-Mythological and religious fish symbols can be included here, along with Leviathan and Christ’s sign of the fish.
+Mythological and sacred fish symbols can be included here, along with Leviathan and the Christian sign of fish.
 See http://www.reptilianagenda.com/research/r073101d.html for a more extensive listing of mythological serpents.

 About 412 million miles of DNA are tightly knotted in each human body.
-Those strands emit coherent light at very low wattage (like a weak laser).
+Those strands emit coherent light at very low wattage, like a weak laser.
 Shaman visions are incandescent; a complex, high-pitched music accompanies them.
-This DNA pulsation within us might sound like cosmic laughter to our tin ears, like the music of the spheres, the still, small voice revealer of muted truths—or just the flow of blood in our ears equally stuffed with DNA, amplified by the Universe supposed to be beyond the self.
+This DNA body rush might sound like cosmic laughter to our tin ears, like the music of the spheres, the still, small voice revealer of muted truths — or just the flow of blood in our ears equally stuffed with DNA, amplified by the Universe supposedly beyond the self.
 The hallucinatory setting is one of stellar proportion, overwhelming sound and kaleidoscopic luminescence.
 It holds infinite promise yet dire consequences, compared to which our personal lives and deaths might seem like no big deal.

-During auspicious hallucinations, a serpent, an animal familiar or some other wise spirit reveals itself, answers challenging questions and offers sound advice—as long as the inquirer shares this information for the benefit of all.
-Otherwise, if evildoers abuse this gift, that creature never returns to their visions, which become nightmares without its aid.
+During auspicious hallucinations, a serpent, an animal familiar or some other wise spirit reveals itself, answers challenging questions and offers sound advice — as long as the inquirer shares this information to everyone’s benefit.
+Otherwise, if evildoers abuse this gift, that creature never returns to their visions that become nightmares without its aid.
 This often leads to the strays’ death by accident or suicide.

 According to the author’s brilliant conclusions, DNA:

-· engages all of its living incarnations in endless conversation;
+· engages in endless conversation with all of its living incarnations;

 · interacts playfully with the “inanimate” world;